ibrahim-s/navigateTheNumpadWay/readme.md

 After installing the addon, you will have three modes

-Normal, Numpad and Mumbers mode, numbers mode is skipped by default, so mainly we have two modes normal and numpad .
+Normal, Numpad and numbers mode, numbers mode is skipped by default, so mainly we have two modes normal and numpad .

 you can toggle between these modes by NVDA+f4 shortcut.
-And as always you can modify this shortcut going to NVDA menue/preferences/input gestures/Emulate Numpad Mode.
+And as always you can modify this shortcut going to NVDA menu/preferences/input gestures/Emulate Numpad Mode.

 The available forms that you can emulate them to numpad mode are
 *	form1:
 e r t
 d f g
 c v b
 *	form2:
 y u i
 h j k
 n m ,
 *	form3:
 7 8 9
 u i o
 j k l